TMUG

 1. Forsyth Park

 Summary: Savannah’s iconic 30-acre green space.
 It features a massive playground and the famous fountain.
+However: It is the primary tourist congestion point.
+Vendors are overpriced.

 Logistics Strategy: